noir-lang/docs/docs/getting_started/nargo/01_commands.md

 - `<proof>` - The proof to verify

-## `nargo codegen-verifier`

-Generate a Solidity verifier smart contract for the program.

 ## `nargo preprocess <build_artifact>`

 Generate proving and verification keys from a build artifact file.